Iberia de Veracruz

-Iberia de Veracruz was a former Mexican football team that played in the Liga Amateur de Veracruz prior to the professionalization and development of the Mexican first division.
-The club was established in 1915 and was dissolved in 1943.
+Iberia de Veracruz was a Mexican football club based in Veracruz, that played in the Liga Mexicana de Football Amateur Association from 1918 to 1920, and also played in the Liga Amateur de Veracruz.

+The club changed its name to Club España Veracruz in 1918.

 Liga Amateur de Veracruz

 Iberia de Córdoba played in the Liga Amateur de Veracruz and became champions in the 1917–18 season.
-In 1918, after winning the title, the club was invited to play in the Primera Fuerza by Club España to replace España B. Before the start of the 1918–19 season the club decided to switch their name to España Veracruz.
+In 1918, after winning the title, the club was invited to play in the Liga Mexicana de Football Amateur Association by España FC to replace España B. Before the start of the 1918–19 season the club decided to changed its name to España Veracruz.